octaspire/dern/README.md

 modify Dern itself.
 To use the amalgamated release, you will need only a C compiler and C standard library supporting C99.

+Dern should compile cleanly without any warnings using `-Wall -Wextra`.
+Currently it is tested with *gcc*, *clang*, *Tiny C Compiler (tcc)* and *Portable C compiler (pcc)*.

+Dern is portable and is tested and known to run in Linux, FreeBSD, OpenBSD, NetBSD, OpenIndiana, DragonFly BSD, MINIX 3, Haiku, and Windows.
+The `how-to-build`-directory of the amalgamated source release contains build script for all tested platforms.
+More platforms and build scripts will be added later.

 ### Linux, FreeBSD, OpenBSD, NetBSD, OpenIndiana, DragonFly BSD, MINIX 3, Haiku

 ```shell